 If you want to apply for a home loan, but are currently unscoreable, there are ways to build up your credit file.
-For example, you can apply for new credit, or be added to someone else’s credit card as an authorized user.
-But it may take six months to a year to get a credit score.
+But it may take six months to a year.

 We are trying to secure a mortgage loan for a house we love, but my husband’s credit report is showing up as insufficient credit history.

 In September 2018, the credit agency made a change to show his only debt paid off, and eight days later the agency decreased his score from 544 to 0!
 We have no bankruptcies, no judgments, no derogatory marks, no collections, etc. We have 30 percent down payment (no monies borrowed) and long-term employment (30 years with the same company).

 How can we have such a hard time buying a house with no debt, a large deposit, secure income?
 We are 50 years old and cannot purchase a home now because we chose to live without debt.
 We are even willing to pay a higher rate to get the loan and refinance later down the road. –Ronda

 Welcome to the daunting world of computerized and securitized lending.
 I can hear the frustration in your question, and I understand.
 Living a debt-free lifestyle has its downsides, something that mass market personal finance gurus fail to highlight when selling their wares.
 But let’s make some sense of what has happened and, more importantly, give you some real-world advice that will help.